mikeshulman/narya/README.md

 dune install

 cd ../narya
-dune build
+dune build @install
 dune runtest
-dune exec bin/narya.exe
+dune install
 ```

-To pass arguments to the executable when run with `dune exec`, put them after a `--`.
+This will make the executable `narya` available in a directory such as `~/.opam/5.1.0/bin`, which should be in your `PATH`.
+Alternatively, instead of `dune install` you can also run the executable directly with `dune exec bin/narya.exe`.
+In this case, to pass arguments to the executable, put them after a `--`.
 For instance, `dune exec bin/narya.exe -- test.ny -i` loads the file `test.ny` and then enters interactive mode.

 ## Parsing